philippeller/freeDOM/examples/i3module/README.md

 ## Reco'ing files

-generate a list(s) of files to be reco'ed, typically with 50-100 i3 file paths each, for example with the script `freeDOM/examples/i3module/make_file_lists.py`
+Generate a list(s) of files to be reco'ed, typically with 50-100 i3 file paths each, for example with the script `freeDOM/examples/i3module/make_file_lists.py`
 ```
 python make_file_lists.py -n 100 -p file_list "/some_path/oscNext/level7_v01.04/120000/*.i3.zst"
 ```

-launch the reconstruction of i3 paths in a given file list by:
+Launch the reconstruction of i3 paths in a given file list by:
 ```
 ./run_i3_reco.sh 3 file_list_0.txt /path_to_outdir
 ```
 Go drink a coffee or two and wait...

+(For testing, or processing partial files, you can specify `--n_frames N`, where N could be 13, as an option to `i3_reco.py`, e.g. in `run_i3_reco.sh`)